• Brain atlas sensitivity

 Output:

-fluence: a struct array, with a length equals to that of cfg.
+fluence: a struct array, with a length equal to that of cfg.
 For each element of fluence, fluence(i).data is a 4D array with dimensions specified by [size(vol) total-time-gates].
-The content of the array is the normalized fluence at each voxel of each time-gate. detphoton: (optional) a struct array, with a length equals to that of cfg.
-Starting from v2018, the detphoton contains the below subfields: detphoton.detid: the ID(>0) of the detector that captures the photon detphoton.nscat: cummulative scattering event counts in each medium detphoton.ppath: cummulative path lengths in each medium (partial pathlength) one need to multiply cfg.unitinmm with ppath to convert it to mm. detphoton.mom: cummulative cos_theta for momentum transfer in each medium detphoton.p or .v: exit position and direction, when cfg.issaveexit=1 detphoton.w0: photon initial weight at launch time detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath mom p v w0]' "data" is the is the only subfield in all mcxlab before 2018 vol: (optional) a struct array, each element is a preprocessed volume corresponding to each instance of cfg.
-Each volume is a 3D int32 array. seeds: (optional), if give, mcxlab returns the seeds, in the form of a byte array (uint8) for each detected photon.
+The content of the array is the normalized fluence at each voxel of each time-gate. detphoton: (optional) a struct array, with a length equal to that of cfg.
+Starting from v2018, the detphoton contains the subfields below: detphoton.detid: the ID(>0) of the detector that captures the photon detphoton.nscat: cumulative scattering event counts in each medium detphoton.ppath: cumulative path lengths in each medium (partial path length) one needs to multiply cfg.unitinmm with ppath to convert it to mm. detphoton.mom: cumulative cos_theta for momentum transfer in each medium detphoton.p or .v: exit position and direction, when cfg.issaveexit=1 detphoton.w0: photon initial weight at launch time detphoton.prop: optical properties, a copy of cfg.prop detphoton.data: a concatenated and transposed array in the order of [detid nscat ppath mom p v w0]' "data" is the only subfield in all mcxlab releases before 2018 vol: (optional) a struct array, each element is a preprocessed volume corresponding to each instance of cfg.
+Each volume is a 3D int32 array. seeds: (optional), if given, mcxlab returns the seeds, in the form of a byte array (uint8) for each detected photon.
 The column number of seed equals that of detphoton. trajectory: (optional), if given, mcxlab returns the trajectory data for each simulated photon.
-The output has 6 rows, the meanings are id: 1: index of the photon packet pos: 2-4: x/y/z/ of each trajectory position 5: current photon packet weight 6: reserved By default, mcxlab only records the first 1e7 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.
+The output has 6 rows, the meanings are: id: 1: index of the photon packet pos: 2-4: x/y/z of each trajectory position 5: current photon packet weight 6: reserved By default, mcxlab only records the first 1e7 positions along all simulated photons; change cfg.maxjumpdebug to define a different limit.

 Example: